 - Use online resources through Find The Right College, Khan Academy (SAT) , or ACT to help.
 Studying for these exams is a well-proven strategy to maximize your scores.

 - Brainstorm your Common App essay topic and begin drafting that essay.

 - Search for colleges.
 If, for instance, you know you like one college, try to find others like it.
-You can use the recommended parameters on this map or variables unique to your interests to advance your search.
+You can search for colleges by state or variables unique to your interests to advance your search.
 Niche, for instance, helps you search for colleges based on majors.

 - Create a Going Merry Account to begin exploring Independent Scholarships that match with your interests and credentials.

 - Consider a Gap Year.
 Taking a year between high school and college has – increasingly – become popular to help “set the stage” for making the most of college.
 If the disruptions you’re experiencing feel like too much to surmount, a Gap Year could give you the time you desire.

 We don’t know when the SAT or ACT will offer their next test.
 And we don’t know when your high school or college campuses will re-open.
 But I bet you have more time on your hands than you expected.

 How will you take advantage of this unexpected time?
 And what else do you need in your search for the right college?

 Email me your ideas and questions at email@example.com

 Fitz has dedicated the entirety of his 25 year career to encouraging higher education opportunities.
 He worked in the Vanderbilt, Duke Law and St. Lawrence admissions offices prior to serving as an enrollment management consultant for dozens of colleges around the country.
 He partnered with his former Vanderbilt colleague, Nicole Cook, to form Find The Right College and support their mission to make trustworthy college counseling more accessible.